cscorley/dissertation/chapters/01_introduction.md

 ========

 In this proposal we propose an approach towards building practical, online topic models for automating software maintenance tasks.
-In Chapter\sref{ch:related} we discuss the background and related works.
+In Chapter\ref{ch:related} we discuss the background and related works.
-Chapter\sref{ch:previous} covers previous work already achieved towards the research goals.
-Chapter\sref{ch:proposed} outlines the primary studies and their evaluations, along with supporting studies.
-A projected schedule for completion of these studies is given in Chapter\sref{ch:schedule}.
-Finally, we conclude this proposal in Chapter\sref{ch:conclusion}.
+Chapter\ref{ch:previous} covers previous work already achieved towards the research goals.
+Chapter\ref{ch:proposed} outlines the primary studies and their evaluations, along with supporting studies.
+A projected schedule for completion of these studies is given in Chapter\ref{ch:schedule}.
+Finally, we conclude this proposal in Chapter\ref{ch:conclusion}.